“100 points for email address,” one of the judges for the competition types into Slack. “3 x 200 points for those pictures. 600 total,” they continue.

 “There’s a lot of people in the infosec industry that really enjoy doing that; enjoy that investigative adventure,” Sell, who has volunteered in search and rescue for around 10 years, a very old school, gumshoe style of investigation, said in a follow up phone call.
 But Sell works in IT for his day job, some of which includes OSINT.
 “I really wanted to bridge that gap and bring OSINT into search and rescue,” he said.

-At 9AM Pacific last Friday, Sell and other judges for the CTF opened up several TraceLab Slack channels for participants to login and receive the targets.
-Motherboard joined those channels during DEF CON: One was for a missing child and his mother; another was a missing 40-something woman from North Las Vegas; and a third was a Toronto man who vanished.
+Last Friday at 9AM, Sell and other judges for the CTF opened up several TraceLab Slack channels for participants to login and receive the targets.
+Motherboard joined those channels during DEF CON: One was for a missing child and his mother; another was a missing woman from North Las Vegas in her 40s; and a third was a Toronto man who vanished.

 As Motherboard jumped between the channels, participants quickly found physical addresses, social media profiles, family members, frequented locations, aliases, IP addresses, and other pieces of information that may be useful in some instances to investigators, and then pasted them for others to see.